yaminov/xfce4-panel/README.md

 ## Purpose

 This fork intended to fix the bug with xfce4-panel behavior when panel is used in dual monitor configuration (panel overlaps application maximized windows).
-The bug is described in details here: https://bugzilla.xfce.org/show_bug.cgi?id=10957
+The bug is described in details: https://forum.xfce.org/viewtopic.php?id=8802 and https://bugzilla.xfce.org/show_bug.cgi?id=10957

 ## Build Guide